Who Pays Probate Attorney Fees?

 Money

-Following the loss of a loved one, the last thing you want to think about is who pays probate attorney fees.
-Costs associated with probate are almost always paid from the estate so the executor and heirs will owe nothing out of pocket.
+Following the loss of a loved one, the last thing you want to think about is who will pay the probate attorney fees.
+But here’s the good news: Costs associated with probate are almost always paid from the estate, so the executor and heirs will owe nothing out of pocket.
 The team at Johnson, Murrell, & Associates can help you navigate the probate process in Tennessee.

-That said, many beneficiaries are surprised to learn that some of their inheritance money is used to pay court costs and legal fees.
-Not all probate lawyers follow the same pricing structure, so it’s important to ask questions before you hire an attorney.
+Not all probate lawyers follow the same pricing structure, with some charging by the hour and others charging a flat fee.
+This makes it important to ask questions before you hire an attorney.
 At Johnson, Murrell, & Associates, probate costs are always a flat fee so you know exactly what to expect from the process.

 Should I Hire a Probate Attorney?